 Your rates will more than likely go up if your car was in an accident, even if you weren’t the one driving.
 This is especially true if the person driving was at fault.
 Therefore, it’s highly important to understand that the unpredictable actions of others can hike up your rates.

 Should someone borrow your car and crash it, you have a few options to keep your rates low.
-The best of these is to consider switching insurance companies to one that offers better rates to drivers with accidents on their records.
+The best of these is to consider switching insurers to one that offers better rates to drivers with accidents on their records.
 While no provider will simply overlook the blemishes on your driving history, some forgive more than others.
 That’s why it’s so important to compare quotes when your insurance rates increase after an accident.